Pratikshinde55/Docker-GUI_Container/README.md

  3. Local Machine Setup:
   (TightVNC Viewer installed on your local machine for accessing the VNC server).
+ 4. Putty (SSH access to the EC2 instance ).

 ✧ Step 1: (Install Docker and start docker services)